 Anyone with information about the death of Pam Miracle can contact Detective Tommy Massey at 615-893-2717 or firstname.lastname@example.org.
 Calls also can be made to Rutherford County Crime Stoppers at 893-STOP (7867) between the hours of 8 a.m. and 4:30 p.m.
 Monday through Friday.
 All callers remain anonymous.

-Michelle Willard is a freelance journalist who fills her days with social media marketing, politics and true crime podcasts, and taking complaints.
+Michelle Willard is a freelance journalist who fills her days with social media marketing, politics, true crime, and taking complaints.
 You can complain to her on Twitter @MichWillard or by email michelle(at)murfreesborovoice.com.
+Or you can find more Middle Tennessee Mysteries here.